Advice and guidance for healthcare practitioners on the health needs of migrant patients.

 Charges for hospital treatment of secondary and subsequent illness

-While COVID-19 testing and treatment is exempt from charges, this exemption is not intended to cover hospital treatment of any secondary or subsequent illness.
+While COVID-19 testing and treatment is exempt from charges for those admitted to secondary care in England, this exemption is not intended to cover hospital treatment of any secondary or subsequent illness.
 Secondary or subsequent illness refers to:

 - conditions or complications which arise from the initial COVID-19 infection, including long COVID